 - Clinical trials or investigational treatments to benefit from the latest therapies, vaccines and other approaches to treating ovarian cancer and preventing recurrence.

 - Radiation therapy is rarely used in primary treatment for ovarian cancer.
 It may be used to relieve pain or other problems caused by the cancer.

 We encourage you to review your treatment options carefully and ask questions of your care team until you feel confident in your decision.

 - Fertility and sexuality: Because treatment for ovarian cancer often involves the removal of reproductive organs, it is important to understand how this will impact your ability to have children as well as your sexual function.
-If you are concerned about these issues, talk to your care team about what to expect after treatment and steps you might take prior to treatment that may preserve your ability to conceive.
+If you are concerned about these issues, Roswell Park’s Oncofertility Program can help you learn about what you can expect and the options you can take prior to treatment.

 - Side effects: Cancer treatments often damage healthy cells and tissues along with the cancer cells, so side effects are common.
 These side effects vary depending on the type and extent of treatment, and from one patient to the next.
 Knowing what to expect prior to treatment will allow you to be proactive in managing side effects or, taking quality of life into consideration, may also help you rule out particular treatment options.

 Some cancer patients may find relief from disease symptoms or treatment side effects by incorporating complementary medicine.
 An approach is called complementary medicine when it is used along with standard cancer treatment.
-Acupuncture, massage therapy, herbal products, vitamins or special diets, and meditation are all examples of complementary approaches.
+Acupuncture, massage therapy, herbal products, meditation, vitamins or special diets are all examples of complementary approaches.